nnhs-se-projects/busapp/README.md

 | - - - connection.js

-| - - - connection.js.map

-| - - - connection.ts

 | - jsonHandler.js - useless and deprecated

-| - jsonHandler.ts - useless and deprecated

 | - model/ - contains all the mongo schema files

-| - - - announcement.js

-| - - - announcement.js.map

-| - - - announcement.ts - contains the code for the announcement schema
+| - - - announcement.js - contains the code for the announcement schema

-| - router.js

-| - router.ts - where 90% of stuff is.
+| - router.js - where 90% of stuff is.
 When the user goes to an endpoint (URL), it calls the function for the URL and runs the code

-| - weatherController.js

-| - weatherController.ts - where the weather data is stored
+| - weatherController.js - where the weather data is stored

 ## Mongo

 ```
-const Announcement = require("./model/announcement");
+const Announcement = require("./model/announcement.js");

 Announcement.findOneAndUpdate({}, {announcement: ""}, {upsert: true});
 Announcement.findOneAndUpdate({}, {tvAnnouncement: ""}, {upsert: true});